FRCTeam2984/PowerUp2018/README.md

 Now you are all setup to start programming.
 Make sure to write unit tests for any code you write.

-To upload:
+# To upload
-Connect to the roborio with usb
+Connect to the roborio with usb or to the robots WIFI.

-Run nm-connection-editor if it doesn't connect to wired automatically
+Run nm-connection-editor and add a shared connection if it doesn't connect to wired automatically

-Click 'run as WPILib deploy'
+Click 'run as > WPILib deploy' in the right click menu in Eclipse.